godotengine/godot-docs/classes/class_editorsettings.rst

 - void **set_recent_dirs** **(** :ref:`PoolStringArray<class_PoolStringArray>` dirs **)**

-Set the list of recently visited folders in the file dialog for this project.
+Sets the list of recently visited folders in the file dialog for this project.

 .. _class_EditorSettings_method_set_setting: